mandeep/Travis-Encrypt/README.rst

         --help                  Show the help message and quit --deploy                Encrypt a password for continuous deployment usage --env                   Encrypt an environment variable
+        --clipboard             copy the encrypted password to the clipboard

 When the command is entered, the application will issue a prompt where the user can enter either a password or environment variable.
 In both cases, the prompt will print 'Password:'.